 You need an additional ticket above and beyond a normal entrance ticket to view this special exhibition.
 The Caravaggio “upgrade” costs €5 and you book a specific time slot for viewing the exhibition (day and time) when you get the ticket, whether online or on-site.

-The 2018 special exhibition (Bruegel) also allowed free entry with a Vienna Pass sightseeing pass, though you still needed to book a time slot from the exhibition counter at the museum.
-However, I’ve not yet found out if this is the case with Caravaggio.
-You can always play safe and use the pass to get into the museum, but buy the extra time slot ticket separately.
+As with the 2018 special exhibition (Bruegel), a Vienna Pass sightseeing pass allows one-time free entry to the exhibition, though you still need to book a time slot when at the museum.
+If worried about time slot availability, then you can always use the pass to get into the museum, but buy the extra time slot ticket separately in advance.

 Premium tickets (€30) are available which include the museum entry and you only have to specify the day you want to see the Caravaggio exhibition.

 The Kunsthistorisches Museum operated a similar timeslot system for the Bruegel exhibition.
 Premium tickets and many slots sold out (particularly from the end of December).
 This may happen with Caravaggio, too.

 The museum sits opposite the Hofburg palace area that dominates the old centre of Vienna.
 If you’re following the traditional visitor trails through the city, you’ll pass it.

 And as one of the monumental constructs along the Ring boulevard, various trams and subway trains deliver you practically to the doorstep:

 Subway: travel on the U2 line to Volkstheater or Museumsquartier stations.
 Volkstheater is also on the U3 line that traverses the centre.